Playboy Club: In popular culture

-Playboy Club – The Digital Era (aka Centerfold)
+The digital era (aka Centerfold)

-Playboy was one of the earlier corporate victims of the Coronavirus pandemic.
-In March 2020, the business announced that the Spring edition of the magazine would be, at the very least, the last one of the year.
+Playboy was one of the earliest corporate victims of the COVID-19 pandemic.
+In March 2020, the company announced that the next issue of the magazine would be, at minimum, the final issue published that year.

-As mentioned in Playboy's press release, on December 20 2021, Playboy launched the digital version of Playboy Club (initially branded as Centerfold]), the new home for the world’s top creators to interact directly with their fans, expand their communities and build their own personal content and commerce businesses.
-It is dedicated to creative freedom, artistic expression, and sex positivity, as the next evolution of Playboy’s long history at the intersection of culture and sex.
+As mentioned in Playboy's press release, on December 20, 2021, Playboy launched the digital version of Playboy Club (initially branded as Centerfold), the new home for the world's top creators to interact directly with their fans, expand their communities and build their own personal content and commerce businesses.
+It is dedicated to creative freedom, artistic expression, and sex positivity, as the next evolution of Playboy's long history at the intersection of culture and sex.

 According to Bandt, Playboy has relaunched its magazine as a digital-first publication to rival OnlyFans offering an "elevated", "safe", and "exclusive" alternative.

-Instead of the Playboy bunnies of old, readers will get Playboy “creators” who will post both adult and non-adult content on their pages, give subscribers exclusive access to their lives, and grace the magazine’s online covers.
+Instead of the Playboy bunnies of old, readers will get Playboy "creators" who will post both adult and non-adult content on their pages, give subscribers exclusive access to their lives, and grace the magazine's online covers.
 It will allow the creators to build a base of paying subscribers as well as have access to the main magazine.

 Famous creators on Playboy Club

 Centerfold's founding creator community represents hundreds of millions of social media followers.
-Hailing from the worlds of music, fashion, fitness and adult entertainment, CENTERFOLD’s founding launch creators include:
+Hailing from the worlds of music, fashion, fitness and adult entertainment, Centerfold's founding launch creators include: